Adjacent-view Transformers for Supervised Surround-view Depth Estimation

 \section{Related Work}

 \textbf{Monocular Depth Estimation.} Monocular depth estimation has been studied in computer vision for a long time and plays a crucial role in 3D reconstruction, autonomous driving cars, and robot navigation.
-Supervised approaches take a single image and use datasets collected by laser scanners~\cite{kitti} or other range sensors~\cite{Silberman:ECCV12} as target depth labels in training, as shown in \autoref{fig:arch}(a).
-Although learning-based depth estimation methods~\cite{eigen2015predicting,eigen2014depth,saxena2008make3d,liu2015deep,laina2016deeper,xu2018structured,hu2019revisiting,yin2019enforcing, fu2018deep, li2022binsformer, PixelFormer, P3Depth, shao2023urcdc, VA-Depth, Yuan_2022_CVPR} achieve impressive results when compared with traditional machine learning baselines~\cite{saxena2008make3d,zhuo2015indoor,liu2014discrete}, these methods need additional sensors which are used to collect ``ground-truth" data.
+Supervised approaches take a single image and use datasets collected by laser scanners~\cite{kitti} or other range sensors~\cite{Silberman:ECCV12} as target depth labels in training, as shown in Fig.\ref{fig:arch}(a).
+Although learning-based depth estimation methods~\cite{eigen2015predicting,eigen2014depth,hu2019revisiting,li2022binsformer, PixelFormer, VA-Depth, Yuan_2022_CVPR, depthanything, depthanythingv2} achieve impressive results when compared with traditional machine learning baselines~\cite{saxena2008make3d,zhuo2015indoor,liu2014discrete}, these methods need additional sensors which are used to collect ``ground-truth" data.
 Besides, these methods are designed for the KITTI datasets~\cite{kitti} whose ``ground-truth" depth maps are dense.
-Moreover, the ``ground-truth" data may be sparsity and not be very reliable due to high noise during data collection in practical applications.
-Thus, self-supervised methods~\cite{zhou2017unsupervised,wang2017orientation,chang2018pyramid,yin2018geonet,monodepth2,bian2019unsupervised,zhou2019moving,ranjan2019competitive,zhao2020towards} explore the routes of jointly learning monocular depth and ego-motion from unlabelled sequential data, as shown in \autoref{fig:arch}(b).
-Zhou \etal~\cite{zhou2017unsupervised} convert the monocular depth estimation into a task of view synthesis, using the photometric loss as the supervisory signal to train networks to separately predict poses and depths.
-To enhance the quality of predictions, Monodepth2 ~\cite{monodepth2} presents an auto-masking loss and a minimum reprojection loss, which can handle occlusions and moving objects.
-Recently, inspired by the success of transformer~\cite{dosovitskiy2020image,liu2021swin,lee2021mpvit,ranftl2021vision,yang2021transformer,depthformer}, MonoVit ~\cite{monovit} further improves depth estimation accuracy by combining plain convolutions with transformer blocks.
-However, these approaches are designed for monocular depth estimation (typically less than $180^\circ$), consistent surround-view depth estimation would extend these approaches to the full $360^\circ$ space.
+Moreover, the ``ground-truth" data may be sparse and not be very reliable due to high noise during data collection in practical applications.
+Thus, self-supervised methods~\cite{zhou2017unsupervised,wang2017orientation,chang2018pyramid,yin2018geonet,monodepth2,bian2019unsupervised,zhou2019moving,ranjan2019competitive,zhao2020towards} explore the routes of jointly learning monocular depth and ego-motion from unlabeled sequential data, as shown in Fig.\ref{fig:arch}(b).
+Inspired by the success of transformer~\cite{dosovitskiy2020image,liu2021swin,lee2021mpvit,ranftl2021vision,yang2021transformer,depthformer}, MonoVit~\cite{monovit} further improves depth estimation accuracy by combining plain convolutions with transformer blocks.
+Recently, some works have aimed to build a powerful foundation model, such as MiDaS~\cite{midas}, DepthAnything~\cite{depthanything,depthanythingv2}, and Marigold~\cite{Marigold}.
+However, these methods are designed for monocular depth estimation (typically less than $180^\circ$), consistent surround-view depth estimation would extend these approaches to the full $360^\circ$ space.